kumahq/kuma-website/app/_src/quickstart/kubernetes-demo.md

 ```

 At this point, the demo application should not function, because we blocked the traffic.
+You can verify this by clicking the increment button again and seeing the error message in the browser
 We can allow the traffic from the `demo-app` to `redis` by applying the following MeshTrafficPermission

 ```sh